 We may be subject to challenges by government regulators and third parties in civil actions regarding the form of our network marketing system.
 Legal and regulatory requirements concerning our industry involve a high level of subjectivity and are inherently fact-based and subject to interpretation, which provides regulators with more discretion in their application of these laws and regulations.
-We have seen heightened government scrutiny of our industry involves markets, including Japan, South Korea, China, Europe, and the United Kingdom.
+We have seen heightened government scrutiny of our industry in various markets, including Japan, South Korea, China, Europe, and the United Kingdom.
 From time to time, we receive formal and informal inquiries from various government regulatory authorities about our business and our compliance with local laws and regulations.
 For example, in 2009, Belgium authorities alleged that we violated the anti-pyramid regulations in that market and the Hungary Consumer Protection Agency opened an inquiry regarding various marketing claims.
 We have worked with these local authorities to resolve these matters.
 However, we are aware that in an unrelated matter involving another direct selling company, a court in Belgium recently held that such direct selling company violated Belgium's anti-pyramid regulations.
+If authorities in Belgium find the ruling more restrictive than their current interpretation of the anti-pyramid regulations, we may face a similar determination.
 We are aware of several civil actions that have been taken against some of our competitors in the United States, including one in which a significant settlement has been proposed.